-The NRSC concludes that the appointments made over the past few years have always complied with the Policy on the Composition of the Board of Directors.
+The appointments made over the past few years have always complied with the Policy on the Composition of the Board of Directors.
 In addition, as has been previously stated, Cellnex more than complies with the GGCLC diversity recommendations for listed companies.